ashutoshkrris/Shorty/README.md

 ## Features :hearts:

-- Custom/Random Short Link Generator
+- Custom/Random Short Link Generator(for everyone)
-- Auto-generate QR Code
+- Auto-generate QR Code(only for logged in users)
-- Keep track of all shortened URLs
 - User Authentication
   - Sign Up
   - Login
   - Change Password
   - Logout
+- Keep track of all shortened URLs(only for logged in users)

 ## Working Demo :computer: